SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Activity 3.1 /BMI calculator.md

     -If gender is 'F' and BMI < 18.5, print "under weight"

-  If gender is 'F' and BMI >= 18.5 and BMI < 24, print "normal weight"
+    - If gender is 'F' and BMI >= 18.5 and BMI < 24, print "normal weight"

-  If gender is 'F' and BMI >= 24 and BMI < 30, print "over weight"
+    -If gender is 'F' and BMI >= 24 and BMI < 30, print "over weight"

-  If gender is 'M' and BMI < 20.5, print "under weight"
+    -If gender is 'M' and BMI < 20.5, print "under weight"

-  If gender is 'M' and BMI >= 20.5 and BMI < 25, print "normal weight"
+    -If gender is 'M' and BMI >= 20.5 and BMI < 25, print "normal weight"

-  If gender is 'M' and BMI >= 25 and BMI < 30, print "over weight"
+    -If gender is 'M' and BMI >= 25 and BMI < 30, print "over weight"

-  If none of the above conditions match, print "obesity"
+    -If none of the above conditions match, print "obesity"

  13: End